Type-two polynomial-time and restricted lookahead: Lambda-calculi for feasible functionals

 Methods similar to those employed in the proof of Theorem~\ref{resu:factorization} can be used to prove that in special cases composition does not lead outside of $\mpt$.

-\begin{lemma}[$\mpt_1\circ\mpt\subseteq \mpt$] Let $F, G\in \mpt$ be such that the machine computing $F$ does only one lookahead revision.
-Then $F\circ G\in\mpt$. \end{lemma} \begin{proof} Let $M$ and $N$ be an oracle machine that run with finite lookahead revision have polynomial step-counts $p$ resp.\ $q$.
-Let $N$ only take one lookahead revision.
-Modify the machines $M$ and $N$ to machines $M'$ and $N'$ as follows: When given an input $\str a$, $M'$ first computes $p(\length{\str a})$ and then caries out the operations that $M$ caries out while checking for each oracle query $\str b_i$ that $M$ issues whether the length is bounded by $p(\length{\str a})$.
-If the length of the query is short enough it modifies the query to be $\langle \str b_i,p(\length{\str a})\rangle$ and continues with the computation of $M$ while remembering the size of the biggest oracle answer that turns up in this computation.
-If the length is not big enough it computes $p(m)$ where $m$ is the maximum of $\length{\str a}$ and the size of the biggest oracle answer it has witnessed so far and continues with the above procedure where $p(\length{\str a})$ is replaced by $p(m)$.
+\begin{lemma} Let $F, G\in \mpt$ be such that there exists a machine proving $G\in \mpt$ that does only one lookahead revision.
+Then $F\circ G\in\mpt$. \end{lemma} \begin{proof} Let $M$ and $N$ be oracle machines that run with finite lookahead revisions and have polynomial step-counts $p$ resp.\ $q$ and such that $N$ only makes one lookahead revision.
+Modify the machines $M$ and $N$ to machines $M'$ and $N'$ as follows: When given an input $\str a$, $M'$ first computes $p(\length{\str a})$ and then carries out the operations that $M$ carries out while checking for each oracle query $\str b$ that $M$ issues whether the length is bounded by $p(\length{\str a})$.
+If this is the case it modifies the query to be $\langle \str b,p(\length{\str a})\rangle$ and continues with the computation of $M$ while remembering the size of the biggest oracle answer that turns up in this computation.
+Otherwise it computes $p(m)$ where $m$ is the maximum of $\length{\str a}$ and the size of the biggest oracle answer it has witnessed so far and continues with the above procedure where $p(\length{\str a})$ is replaced by $p(m)$.
 Since $p$ is a step-count for $M$, it must be the case that the length of the query is bounded by $p(m)$, so that the simulation may proceed at this point.
 Once the machine $M$ terminates, $M'$ returns its return value.

-The machine $N'$ on the other hand works as follows: It interprets the input as a pair $\langle \str b_i,m\rangle$.
+The machine $N'$ on the other hand works as follows: It interprets the input as a pair $\langle \str b,m\rangle$.
 If this is not possible, it aborts and returns the empty string.
-If it is possible, it first computes $q(m)$ and issues the query $\sdone^{q(m)}$ and then carries out the steps that $N$ would have carried out on input $\str b_i$.
+If it is possible, it first computes $q(m)$ and issues the query $\sdone^{q(m)}$ and then carries out the steps that $N$ would have carried out on input $\str b$.
 Once $N$ terminates, it hands the return value on.